Published by Stephen Michael Leininger in Stephen Michael Leininger · 18 January 2018

 Now if you’re thinking that the water might have contained a few grape cells, that assumption would be inconsistent with Jewish law.
 Leviticus 11:36 tells us, “Only a spring or a cistern holding water shall be ritually clean.”
 So water used for ritual purification had to be ritually, and literally, clean.
 Furthermore, remember the six stone jars.
 This, too, was an important part of the ritual purification jars at Cana.
 For “only a stone water container is “clean” and doesn’t become ritually impure if it comes in contact with death (for example if a mouse is found dead in it). [http://www.landofisraeltours.com/cana-water-jar/]” If it so happened that the water and/or any water container, other than a stone container, became unclean, then not only the water, but the priest who used it would become ritually unclean … a very big deal in Jewish Law.

 This single example provides us with a small glimpse as to why the proper deeper understanding of salt and dust in Scripture is so important.
 The Miracle at the wedding at Cana is Jesus (at the beginning of his mission, and through Mary’s intercession) revealing the entire purpose of his mission, as well as revealing to us what the consequences would be at the completion of that mission.
+Links to three-part blog about the deeper meaning of the wedding at Cana can be found here.
 The incarnate Son of God is made from dust (stone) of the earth (Mary’s DNA).
 Jesus is the cornerstone of the New Covenant Temple (His resurrected and glorified body of dust / stone).
 Furthermore, through Baptism we become living stones built into that spiritual house … the only house where God dwelled and where, throughout biblical history, priests (both common ... in the New Covenant ... and ministerial) perform their duties (1 Pt.
 2:4-5).

 There were six stone containers … the number representing man in general, and Jesus, in particular.
 As St. Augustine tells us,